Delaware River Joint Toll Bridge Commission: History

-Tolling

-The Commission charges a $3.00 cash auto toll ($1.25 for E-ZPass users, with discounts available for frequent commuters) on its eight toll bridges, as of April 11, 2021.
-The cash toll for cars had been $1 prior to the 2021 toll increase.
+The commission charges a $3.00 cash auto toll ($1.50 for E-ZPass users) on its eight toll bridges, as of January 24, 2024.
+Discounts were available for frequent commuters equipped with E-ZPass, however this program ended on January 1, 2024.
+Until 2021, the DRJTBC charged the same rate for cash and E-ZPass users.
 Truck tolls range from $9 to $35, depending on axle type, time of travel and whether E-ZPass is used.
 Tolls are collected only from traffic crossing into Pennsylvania.
 As of June 2021, an all-electronic toll is charged on some of the bridges.
 The commission is a member of the Interagency Group, a regional collaborative of toll-collection agencies that offer E-ZPass electronic toll collection services.

-In November 2013, The Commission voted to merge E-ZPass operations with the New Jersey E-ZPass Customer Service Center as a cost-cutting measure.
-Previously, the commission had been the last agency in the Delaware Valley to implement a monthly service fee.
+In November 2013, the commission voted to merge E-ZPass operations with the New Jersey E-ZPass Customer Service Center as a cost-cutting measure.
+The commission was the last agency in the Delaware Valley to implement a monthly service fee.